hanish3464/WORD-pytorch/README.md

 `Note: When you test own your test images, You can get the characters on images for recognition

 - Run **`python start.py --test 1`**

+## Evaluation
+`Note: Evalution is under the developing. so, It can not run the code now.
+I will use IOU Method and update as soon as possible.

+- Run **`python evaluation.py --test 1`**

 # Acknowledgement